ding-lab/TinDaisy/README.md

 of jobs in a Cromwell workflow engine environment.

 TinDaisy2 (v2.5)
-* incorporates VEP-based dbSnP filtering
+* incorporates VEP-based dbSnP with filtering optional ClinVar rescue
 * incorporates tools as submodules
-* TODO: add documentation
+* Optionally performs VCF-rescue in regions of interest, where `min_vaf_tumor=0`

 # Overview